abs

 The absolute value of a real number is the corresponding nonnegative value that disregards the sign.

-For a real input, a
+For a real input, a, the absolute value, y,

 is: